 Nikka Pure Malt

-- Nose: honey, oat (red fruit, clover honey, hay, peaches, white chocolate)
+Nose: red fruit, clover honey, hay, peaches, white chocolate

 Nikka Coffey Malt

-- Comments: more of a toasted grain character (a more intense version of the Pure Malt, good layered complexity)
+Comments: a more intense version of the Pure Malt, good layered complexity

 Slainté!
 L’chaim!
 Cheers!